 The Sjoa Foundation has been handling applications since 2000.
 At that time, a list of approximately 750 policyholders/insured persons of unclaimed policies was published on the Internet.
-Some 1,369 names were added to this list at the end of 2004.

-A study was conducted in 2008 in collaboration with insurance company Onderlinge 's-Gravenhage, which resulted in another 84 names being added to the list.
-Other studies also turned up information about unclaimed policies.
-These will likewise be added to the list.
-Names of policyholders/insured persons of policies that were fully paid out by our Foundation will be removed from the list.
+Some 1,400 names were added to this list at the end of 2004.
+After that several hundreds of names were added as the result of our research.
+Names of policyholders/insured persons of policies that were fully paid out by our Foundation are removed from the list.
+By the end of 2009 some 2,300 names were on the list.